Recruit Training Command, Great Lakes, Illinois: Training timeline

+RTC is a 10-week process, including initial processing, intended to teach fundamental naval discipline, teamwork, and water survival skills.

 Processing Week

+"P-days"—processing days—last five days or a little longer depending on weekends, holidays, and the schedule of arriving recruits.

-U.S. Navy recruits begin their journey at Building 1405, Golden Thirteen, the Recruit In-processing Center in Camp Moffett.
+Recruits begin at Building 1405, Golden Thirteen, the Recruit In-processing Center in Camp Moffett.
 Recruits arrive at all hours, but mostly during the night.
 Before formal training starts, recruits are screened medically, dentally, and administratively.
 They receive inoculations, an initial issue of uniforms, and their first military haircut.
-They are taught basic grooming standards, the Uniform Code of Military Justice (UCMJ), and standards of conduct; and are introduced to their recruit division commander (drill instructor).
+They are introduced to their recruit division commander (drill instructor).

-This first week of training, called P-days (processing days), lasts about five days but can run a little longer depending on weekends, holidays, and the schedule of arriving recruits.
-During P-days, recruits are taught the basics of watch standing, are given information to memorize, and begin learning to organize their equipment.
+They are taught basic grooming standards, the Uniform Code of Military Justice (UCMJ), and standards of conduct.
+Recruits are taught the basics of watch standing, are given information to memorize, and begin learning to organize their equipment.

 Around their fifth day of training, recruits must pass their baseline Physical Fitness Assessment.
 Those who fail will be set back in training and offered a few more opportunities to pass.
 Should they still fail, they will be separated/discharged from the Navy.
 P-days conclude with a commissioning ceremony, led by the recruits' group commander (ship's leading chief petty officer), in which each division's guidon (divisional flag with division number) is unrolled.
 This ceremony marks the official start of their training.

 Week One

-This week is considered the most intense week of physical conditioning.
-Recruits take their initial swim qualification test and learn military drill, the details of rank and rating, and the Navy core values.
+During the most intense week of physical conditioning, recruits take their initial swim qualification test and learn military drill, the details of rank and rating, and the Navy core values.

 Week Two

-During Week Two, recruits learn the Navy chain of command, custom and courtesies, and basic watchstanding.
+Recruits learn the Navy chain of command, custom and courtesies, and basic watchstanding.

 Week Three

 Week Three consists of hands-on training.
 Recruits learn laws of armed conflict, personal finance, basic seamanship, shipboard communication, and Navy ship and aircraft identification.
-Recruits also take their first physical training test, performing as many sit-ups and push-ups as they can in two minutes and running 1.5 mi for time.
-The time standards for the run and the number of push-ups and sit-ups are based on the recruits' ages, which range from 17 to 34.
+Recruits also take their first physical training test, called the RDC Assessment, performing as many push-ups as they can in two minutes, holding a plank for as long as possible (max time of 3 minutes and 26 seconds), and running 1.5 mi for time.
+The time standards for the run and the number of push-ups are based on the recruits' ages, which range from 17 to 42.
 Recruits receive their first paychecks.

 Week Four

 Week Four mostly consists of weapons training.
-Recruits gain familiarity with the M9 pistol.
-Some time during the week, recruits receive a classroom lecture on firearms safety and operation of the M9.
-Recruits receive live-fire training with the M9.
-Recruits no longer receive training with the M500 shotgun or the M16 rifle.
+Recruits receive a classroom lecture on firearms safety and learn to use and fire the M18 pistol.

+Recruits no longer receive training with the M500 shotgun, the M16 rifle, the M1 Garand, or .22 single-shot rifles.
-In past years, U.S. Navy recruits trained with the M16 rifle and the M500 shotgun.
-All U.S. Navy training on the M16 or M500 occurs at other locations.
-In the 1960s and 70s, recruits drilled and marched with 1903 Springfield bolt-action rifles.
-Learned to operate and load the M1 Garand of WW2-fame, but at the indoor rifle range shot .22 single-shot rifles eight times.